Title IX Sexual Misconduct Policy

 Scope of Investigation

-The scope of the University’s investigation shall be limited to the allegations set forth in the Formal Complaint and described in the Notice only.
+The scope of the University’s investigation shall be limited to the allegations set forth in the Complaint and described in the Notice only.
 If, in the course of an investigation, the University decides to investigate allegations about the Complainant or Respondent that are not included in the Notice, the University will provide a supplemental notice to the parties of the additional allegations.

 Objective Standard of Investigation

 The Complainant and Respondent are permitted and encouraged to provide any inculpatory and exculpatory evidence related to the allegations of the Formal Complaint, as well as any witnesses that may have relevant information concerning those allegations.
 The parties should proceed with the understanding that the standard of review ultimately governing the Responsibility Determination is the “preponderance of evidence” standard.
-This means that in order for a Respondent to be found responsible for the alleged incident of sexual harassment, the evidence must show it is more likely than not that the allegations are true.
+This means that in order for a Respondent to be found responsible for the alleged incident of sex discrimination or sex-based harassment, the evidence must show it is more likely than not that the allegations are true.

 Investigative Process